robashton/blog/input/pages/Erlang and Make - Okay together/content.markdown

 So why Make?
 ==

-Well firstly we already know it; our three languages at work are C, Erlang and (*spit*) JavaScript.
+Well firstly we already know it; our other language other than Erlang at work is C (okay and (*spit*) JavaScript, oky three languages - and Bash... etc).
 Secondly if you look at an Erlang project and compilation of that Erlang project you'll see that we have a bunch of files that need compiling into another format (mostly independent to each other), let's have a wee look at that.

     src/%.erl       ->    ebin/%.beam
     src/%.app.src   ->    ebin/%.app